Category Archives: International Thriller

 Still, from the Gothic mood to the “can’t believe your eyes” twisted, blood-curdling ending, the director immediately comes to mind every time I watch the film.
 The “shock” ending only exceeds expectations with a fantastic delivery.

 The film takes an unusual stance on the dynamic between the two women, Christina and Nicole.
-Rather than take a traditional route and make the women rivals for the man’s affections, Clouzot chooses to make the pair co-conspirators.
-This only deepens their relationship as events unfold and takes a darker and more dire turn.
+Rather than take a traditional route and make the women rivals for the man’s affections, Clouzot makes the pair co-conspirators.

 They rely on each other as teammates rather than despise each other over their love for another man.
 Intelligently, they spend their energy on making sure the insipid man gets his just comeuppance for his dirty deeds.
-Nicole leads Christina in the direction she needs to go.

 The entire setting of the school is laden with dark corners that provide good elements of foreboding and sinister moments to come.